6 Effective Workout Moves You Can Do At HomeArticle posted in: Fitness

 6. No-Crunch Abs Firmer

-Build your abs and strengthen your core with this no-sit-ups abs exercise—forearm plank.
+Build your abs and strengthen your core at home with this no-sit-ups abs exercise—forearm plank.
 Get into a push-up position and bend your elbows 90 degrees so your forearms lie flat on the floor.
 Your elbows should be directly under your shoulders.
 Brace your abs and hold your body in a straight line from your toes to your head for as long as you can.
 Don’t let your hips sag.